nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When editing roles, the existing roles of the person will be removed i.e adding of roles is not cumulative.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 th/johndoe123 e/johndoe@example.com` Edits the telegram handle and email address of the 1st person to be `johndoe123` and `johndoe@example.com` respectively.
 *  `edit 2 r/Admin r/President` Edits the roles of the 2nd person to be Admin and President, this removes all existing roles user has.

 ### Locating persons by name: `find`